 Do you want to define your build process in your web browser or configure it as code in YAML?

 A continuous integration (CI) process automatically builds and tests code every time a team member commits changes to version control.
 Here you'll create a CI build definition that helps your team keep the master branch clean.

 Navigate to the Files tab of the Code hub, and then choose Set up build.

 You are taken to the Build and Release hub and asked to Select a template for the new build definition.

 In the right panel, select ASP.NET Core, and then choose Apply.

 While a CI build process is a powerful way to do day-to-day development, continuous deployment is how many teams accelerate how they deliver value to customers.
 After each successful CI build, you can automatically deploy your app.

 To get ready for continuous deployment, choose which kind of deployment target you want, and then adjust your CI process as needed.

 All the tasks you need were automatically added to the build definition by the template.
-These are the steps that will automatically run every time you check in code.
+These are the steps that will automatically run every time you push code changes.
 Proceed to finish the CI process definition.